 Two Factor Authentication is a great way to further solidify and secure your account.
 This adds an additional layer of security over your account by incorporating a secondary login method, apart from the usual password that you enter.
 More apps are now moving forward and welcoming this two-step verification on their apps.
 In this guide, we will be listing the steps to set up two-factor authentication on the Twitter app for Android.
 Let’s begin with the steps.
-Also, check out the steps to Enable Secure Sign-In Feature in Windows 10.
+Also, check out the steps to enable the secure sign-in feature in Windows 10.

 Enable Two-Factor Authentication on Twitter

 There are three different methods to carry out the said task: via Text Message, Authentication App and Security Key.
 The third one isn’t yet available on the app.
 Therefore, we will be restricting ourselves with the first two methods of enabling the Two-Factor Authentication on the Twitter app.
 With that said, here are the steps to follow.
-Moreover, also have a look at the steps to Block Tweets and Retweets from a Specific Person on Twitter.
+Moreover, also have a look at the steps to block Tweets and Retweets from individuals on Twitter.

 Via Text Message

 - Open the Twitter app and tap on your avatar situated at the top left.